rekhaDevs/samagragovernance.in/src/pages/team/index.md

       experience in using complex trading tools.

       An opportunity to create impact at scale and gain insight into governance consulting brought Tarang to Samagra.
-Currently, he is part of the Saksham Haryana-Education team.
+Currently, he is part of the SamagraX team.
     image: /img/edited_tarang.jpg
     linkedInProfile: 'https://www.linkedin.com/in/tarang-khurana-16550a106/'
     name: Tarang Khurana
-    project: Saksham Haryana-Education
+    project: SamagraX
   - bio: >-
       Ujjwal holds a Bachelor's degree in Computer Engineering from Netaji Subhas Institute of Technology.
 She worked with Microsoft and Directi